jdluis/PromoterListApp/README.md

 - Status of the new client to review by the Admin.
 - Table with: Full Name, email, phone number, status (Pending, Denied or Confirmed).

+## Version Alpha:

+- Allows to register new admins correctly
+- You can connect without problems when loading the new local Storage
+- Disconnect correct
+- It does not allow to register with the same name
+- Does not allow you to connect if you are already connected
+- Added error and confirmation messages.

+### TESTING/LOG:

+- Login: correct;
+- Login: correct;
+- Registration: correct;
+- Prevent user from registering with the same name: correct;

+### ERRORS:

+- Some error messages are not well configured.
+-

+### SOLUTION IDEAS:

+- Make the program load the data outside the server and not in an array, since it would cause a security flaw when being able to see the passwords and users;
+- Add exposure time to correct login messages, or registered user, in the future it is intended to change the page or load dynamic content and the message disappears, perhaps a log can be created on one side of the app for it and go disappear